-The BTFP was created by the Federal Reserve System to support American businesses and households be making additional funding available to eligible depository institutions to help assure institutions have the ability to meet the needs of their depositors.
+The BTFP was created by the Federal Reserve System to support American businesses and households b making additional funding available to eligible depository institutions to help assure institutions have the ability to meet the needs of their depositors.
 The BTFP offers loans up to one year in length to banks, savings associations, credit unions, and other eligible depository institutions pledging any collateral eligible for purchase by the Federal Reserve Banks in open markets.
-At December 31, 2023, the interest rates ranged from 5.17% to 5.46% for the Credit Union, and the future maturity date of these borrowings is 2024.
-At December 31, 2023, the Credit Union had securities pledged totaling approximately 65,202,000.
+At December 31, 2024, the Credit Union's outstanding balance was zero.